-Lifting ability from disability
+Lifting people from a life of disability

 In the Tanzanian culture people with physical handicaps are often pushed aside.
 They have to rely on their families but are often a burden to them.